-Utilitarian is a word that expresses the need of the human false-self.
-The false-self had its genesis as a necessary survival strategy and hence epitomizes a “utilitarian” creation that ensured the survival of the ego and indeed the physical human being or the human “form.”
-It is the sensation energy-center of this false-self survival strategy that is impressed and influenced by “the grandeur that was Rome.”
+Utilitarian is a word that expresses the need of the human false self.
+The false self had its genesis as a necessary survival strategy and hence epitomizes a “utilitarian” creation that ensured the survival of the ego and indeed the physical human being or the human “form.”
+It is the sensation energy center of this false-self survival strategy that is impressed and influenced by “the grandeur that was Rome.”

 The relationship among beauty, truth and consciousness is profound and is such that they can often be used as synonyms.
 Conscious people (those who have present-moment awareness) are vividly alive to the beauty surrounding them.
 But beauty in art has evolved as has consciousness in humanity.

-Describing An Ionic Temple: the Erectheion on the Acropolis in Athens, c.
-420 B.C.E.: “The whole impression of these buildings with their finely wrought details is one of infinite grace and ease.”
-Similarly, when we look at A Goddess of Victory, 408 B.C. we can see “how softly and richly the thin drapery falls over the beautiful body.”[iii]
-And finally, Interior of the Pantheon in Rome built about 130 A.D., is seen by Gombrich as conveying an “impression of serene harmony.”[iv]
+Describing An Ionic Temple: the Erechtheion on the Acropolis in Athens (420 BCE) Gombrich says: “The whole impression of these buildings with their finely wrought details is one of infinite grace and ease.”[ii]
+Similarly, viewing A Goddess of Victory (408 BC) we see “how softly and richly the thin drapery falls over the beautiful body.”[iii]
+And finally, Interior of the Pantheon, Rome (built 113-125 AD) is seen by Gombrich as conveying an “impression of serene harmony.”[iv]
 (Emphasis added.)

 The Romans did what we need to do today and that is to engage in a process of synthesis.
 “It was typical of the Romans to take from Greek architecture what they liked, and to apply it to their own needs.
-They did the same in all fields.”
-P-A is a synthesis of the most profound ideas throughout all of human history and we need to use these ideas to create a new sustainable worldview in response to the Three Great Questions.
+They did the same in all fields.”[v]
+Paradigm-A is a synthesis of the most profound ideas throughout all of human history and we need to use these ideas to create a new sustainable worldview in response to the Three Great Questions.

-For example, in The Lower part of Trajan’s column in Rome, dedicated in 114 C.E., we see how this happened when skilled engravers lacked the higher ideals.
+For example, in the lower part of Trajan’s column in Rome (dedicated in 114 CE) we see how this happened when skilled engravers lacked the higher ideals.
 The purpose of the column was to impress the people of Rome by depicting the military victories of Trajan’s legionnaires in Dacia.
 “All the skill and achievements of centuries of Greek art were used in these feats of war reporting.
-The main aim was no longer that of harmony, beauty or dramatic expression.”
+The main aim was no longer that of harmony, beauty or dramatic expression.”[vi]
 There is no more “art” on that column than one would find on the front page of today’s newspapers.

-“Even in far-distant India, the Roman way of telling a story, and of glorifying a hero, was adopted by artists who set themselves the task of illustrating the story of a peaceful conquest, the story of Buddha.”
-For example see the Head of Buddha c.
-200 C.E.
+“Even in far-distant India, the Roman way of telling a story, and of glorifying a hero, was adopted by artists who set themselves the task of illustrating the story of a peaceful conquest, the story of Buddha.”[viii]
+See the Head of Buddha (200 CE).
 “Greek and Roman art which had taught man to visualize gods and heroes in beautiful form also helped the Indians to create an image of the savior.
-The first statues of Buddha with their expression of deep repose were also made in this frontier region of Ghandara.”
+The first statues of Buddha with their expression of deep repose were also made in this frontier region of Gandhara.”[ix]

 “When Christian artists were first called upon to represent the Savior and His apostles it was again the tradition of Greek art which came to their aid.
-Christ with St. Peter and St. Paul 359 C.E.
-[From the sarcophagus of Junius Bassus] shows one of the earliest representations of Christ.
-Instead of the bearded figure to which we have become accustomed through later illustrations, we see Christ in youthful beauty, enthroned between St. Peter and St. Paul, who look like dignified Greek philosophers.”
+Christ with St. Peter and St. Paul (359 CE) [from the sarcophagus of Junius Bassus] shows one of the earliest representations of Christ.
+Instead of the bearded figure to which we have become accustomed through later illustrations, we see Christ in youthful beauty, enthroned between St. Peter and St. Paul, who look like dignified Greek philosophers.”[x]

 As it had been in ancient Egypt, art is once again employed for religious purposes or storytelling and loses much of its vitality and beauty.
+See The Three Men in the Fiery Furnace (200 CE).
 “Its main purpose was to remind the faithful of one of the examples of God’s mercy and power.
-[See The Three Men in the Fiery Furnace c.
-200 C.E.]
 Once more ideas of clarity and simplicity began to outweigh ideals of faithful imitation.
 These three men seen from in front, looking at the beholder, their hands raised in prayer, seem to show that mankind had begun to concern itself with other things besides earthly beauty.
 To a Greek of the time of Praxiteles these works would have looked crude and barbaric.
-[See Portrait of an official from Aphrodisias 400 C.E.]
-Indeed, the heads are not beautiful by any common standards.”
+Indeed, the heads are not beautiful by any common standards.”[xi]
+See Portrait of an official from Aphrodisias (400 CE).

 “The Eastern Church, therefore, could no longer allow the artist to follow his fancy in these works.
 Surely it was not any beautiful painting of a mother of God, but only types hallowed by an age-old tradition.
-Thus the Byzantines came to insist almost as strictly as the Egyptians on the observance of [and] stress on tradition, and the necessity of keeping to certain permitted ways of representing Christ or the Holy Virgin, made it difficult for Byzantine artists to develop their personal gifts.”
-Individual artists were no longer evolving new and better techniques and also lacked the inspiration to create beauty.
-The search for truth had stopped as well.
+Thus the Byzantines came to insist almost as strictly as the Egyptians on the observance of [and] stress on tradition, and the necessity of keeping to certain permitted ways of representing Christ or the Holy Virgin, made it difficult for Byzantine artists to develop their personal gifts.”[xiii]
+See Enthroned Madonna and Child (1200 CE).

 In today’s “globalized” world we can look to the state of artistic expression to tell us if the dominant worldview has stifled the expression of truth and beauty.
 When and if that happens we can expect that artists have become the heralds of a story that is nearing its end.